determined-ai/determined/docs/reference/experiment-config-reference.rst

 -  ``name``: Required.
 A name for the log policy.
 This name will be displayed as a label in the UI when the log policy matches.

--  ``pattern``: Required.
-The regex pattern to match in the logs.
-Can't omit this field unless the intention is to disable an existing policy.
+-  ``pattern``: Optional.
+It is required to provide a regex pattern to match in the logs unless the intention is to disable an existing policy.

 -  ``action``: Optional.
 The action to take when the pattern is matched.
 Actions include: